imomaliev/blog/site/content/devlog/today-i-learned/index.md

 ![title doubling](title-doubling.png)

-To fix that, I will be adding a custom layout template for a single page, and also I do not like having `.Summary` in the sections page.
+To fix that, I will be adding a custom layout template for a single page.
+Also, I do not like having `.Summary` in the sections page, so I am going to update that as well.

 1. Add `theme/layouts/tils/page.html`.